 For more than 50 years, the Center for Strategic and International Studies has worked to develop practical solutions to the world’s greatest challenges.
 From the economics of energy and climate change, to international security in the age of terrorism, CSIS and its experts bring the issues of the world to Chautauqua’s doorstep.

 The Supreme Court: At a Tipping Point?

-The new American president is likely to nominate several justices to the Supreme Court, shaping the future of our country and, in particular, how we govern ourselves for decades to come.
+President Donald J. Trump is likely to nominate several justices to the Supreme Court, shaping the future of our country and, in particular, how we govern ourselves for decades to come.